The ER diagram for the bank management system in DBMS reveals the relationships of the bank management entities within its database.

 • Fields: Fields are the parts of a table that define the entity’s characteristics.
 In the database that the ERD models, attributes are commonly thought of as rows.

-– Primary Key: identifies a single entity instance which means a unique attribute or set of attributes.
+– A primary key identifies a single entity instance, which means a unique attribute or set of attributes.

-– Foreign Key: is produced when data attributes have one too many relationships with other entities.
+– A foreign key is produced when data attributes have one too many relationships with other entities.

 - Step 2: Finalize the entities included

-Start designing your ER Diagram by finalizing the entities that must be included in your bank management system.
-This entity is represented by a rectangle, and you’ll want to leave plenty of room for them in future phases so you may add them to your design.
+Start designing your ER Diagram by finalizing the entities that must be included in your bank’s management system.
+You should leave plenty of room for this rectangle in future phases so you can add it to your design.

 - Step 3: Add the attributes of each entity

 After finalizing the entities, think about the qualities you’ll need to characterize each entity.
 The details of the various entities outlined in a conceptual ER diagram are supplied as attributes.
-Characteristics of an entity, a many-to-many relationship, or a one-to-one relationship are all examples of attributes.
+All of these are examples of attributes.
 Multivalued attributes can be assigned to several values.